Family Trees: A Celebration of

 10:00 a.m. - 12:30 p.m.

 Don’t miss Santa’s stop at the Concord Museum.
 Enjoy a delightful visit and photo with Santa, as well as a number of engaging seasonal crafts and activities including face painting, treasure hunts, cookie decorating, letters to Santa, and more.
 Organized by the Guild of Volunteers, this event has a long tradition with Concord Museum families.
 Some who attended as children are now bringing their children to Morning with Santa!
-Members: $25 child, accompanying adults free; Non-Members: $25 child; $10 adults.
+Members: $25 child, accompanying adults free; Non-Members: $25 child, $10 adults; reservations required.
 Purchase tickets online.

 Saturday and Sunday, December 19 and 20

-Meet Deborah Deison’s dreary-weary Pout Pout Fish and try to get him to turn his frown upside down.
-Read the book with Mr. Fish and try your hand at some activities that will surely keep the dreary-wearies away!
+Meet Deborah Diesen’s dreary-weary Pout Pout Fish and try to get him to turn his frown upside down!
+This larger-than-life costume character welcomes you to Family Trees at 1:30 and 2:30.
+Read the book and try your hand at some activities that will surely keep the dreary-wearies away!
 Included free with Family Trees admission, Members free.